 For points-based rewards, this is only the case if your credit card company sends you a 1099 tax form.
 For example, if you earn 50k miles as a sign-up bonus, you won’t have to figure out the redemption rate and report the dollar value to the IRS.
 In some cases, however, you’ll be sent a 1099 form with the dollar value that you’ll have to report as “other income” on your tax returns.

 Of course, it’s always best to speak with a tax professional prior to making any decisions.

 Bottom Line on Business Credit Card Rewards

 Overall, there are 2 different types of rewards on a small business credit card.
 The first is a cash back reward and the second is rewards points.
 Both of these types give a business owner a range of options when it trying to maximize their rewards.
 However, a good rule of thumb is that cash back is always beneficial.
 To see Fit Small Business’s full review of top small business credit cards, read our guide.

-If you are in the market for a small business credit card, check out Chase.
-You can choose between great travel or cash-back rewards, get competitive rates, and also get employee cards at no additional cost.
-Apply online in minutes.
+If you are in the market for a small business credit card, check out the Chase Ink Business Cash℠ Credit Card.
+You can earn cash-back rewards, get competitive rates, and get employee cards at no additional cost.